 A web service reference is similar to an Jakarta Enterprise Bean reference, but is used to reference a web service.
-Web service references are fully specified in the Web Service specification and the Jakarta Web Service specification.
+Web service references are fully specified in the Jakarta XML Web Services specification.

 5.7.
 Resource Manager Connection Factory References